-C3A Symposium
+C3A Annual Symposium

 Navigating the mid-transition period What role for Ministries of Finance

-On December 6, 2024, the Coalition for Capacity on Climate Action (C3A) organizes its 1st Annual C3A Symposium, taking place in person at the Conference Center of the World Bank Offices in Paris.
+On December 2-6, 2024, C3A organizes its 1st Annual Symposium, taking place at the World Bank's Conference Center in Paris.
 A major event that aims to convene leading voices in global climate policy and research to jointly think through the most pressing issues facing Ministries of Finance and the whole-of-government in the face of a potentially unstable mid-transition period.

 The objective of a low-carbon and ecological transition is a complex and multidimensional transformation process that involves opportunities and risks.
 This transition takes place in an uncertain and challenging international macroeconomic context, which constrains the policy options available to countries as they also pursue energy security strategies, energy supply affordability and prudential management of their fiscal space.